-Financial aid is available to O’Neal students who are currently enrolled and to new students to whom enrollment has been offered.
+Financial aid is available for Grades K through 12 to O’Neal students who are currently enrolled and to new students to whom enrollment has been offered.
 The Financial Aid process is separate from the Admissions process, but we recommend prospective families submit both the Admissions Application(s) and the Financial Aid application at the same time.
 While Admissions Applications are done per-student, Financial Aid applications are done per-family.
 Both Admissions and Financial Aid applications are submitted through TADS (Tuition Aid Data Services).

 TADS reviews each Financial Aid application and requests supporting documentation from families as necessary.
 Considerations may include but are not limited to: Taxable and non-taxable income, savings, assets, liabilities, family size, number of students in tuition charging schools, as well as any special circumstances.
 Much of the information requested is found on a family’s 1040 IRS form.